doodspav/motionphoto/README.md

 ```

 ## Technical Implementation Details
-This section will cover the reverse engineered binary specification of a Motion Photos.
+This section will cover the reverse engineered binary specification of Motion Photos.
 This section is solely for information, and is NOT required to use the library.

 Since each application/vendor has their own implementation, they also have separate specifications.